Drive Quantum Matter: Periodic Dimer and Peierls Gap

-where $f(E_{k\,n},\mu,\beta)$ denotes the Fermi-Dirac distribution function for a state with energy $E_{k\,n}$ ($n=\pm$), $\mu$ the chemical potential, $\beta=(k_B T)^{-1}$.
-Furthermore, $\ket{k \pm}$ are eigenstates of the undriven Hamiltonian $\left. \op{H}_k \right|_{A_0 = 0}$.
-Here, $\ket{k\,-}$ ($\ket{k\,+}$) denote the occupied (unoccupied) states at $\mu=0$.
-The Lindblad jump operators are constructed to project contributions of unoccupied states (at no driving) to occupied states, to ensure the system relaxes into the ground state, whenever the driving-field is turned off, } After long enough driving, the current develops a regular pattern shown in Fig. \ref{dimer:current} for one driving period.
+Note that we incorporate both, inter band transitions ($\ket{k\,+} \rightarrow \ket{k\,-}$) and intra band conditions ($\ket{k'\,\pm} \rightarrow \ket{k\,\pm}$).
+The inter band transitions ensure the system to relax into the ground state, whenever the driving-field is turned off.
+Intra band transitions induce a constant current in the system (offset in Fig. \ref{dimer:current}).
+After long enough driving, the current develops a regular pattern shown in Fig. \ref{dimer:current} for one driving period.
 For a critical field strength of $E_0/\omega = 1.3$, the current develops a dominant feature related to higher harmonics.
-The value of the critical field strength coincides with the level crossing of the Floquet quasi-energies shown in Fig. \ref{floquet}. {Parameters are chosen similarly as before, with a dissipation of $\gamma=0.05$.} A Fourier analysis shows that the current responds in odd multiples of the driving frequency, ($\omega, 3 \omega, \dots$). {It is very likely that the kinks/distortions around the extremal points that are indicated by arrows in the steady state current plot (Fig.~\ref{dimer:current}) at and beyond a critical value of the field strength are due to quantum interference-related effects due to quasi-energy levels in the vicinity of a given crossing (as suggested in Ref.~\cite{russo}). }
+The value of the critical field strength coincides with the level crossing of the Floquet quasi-energies shown in Fig. \ref{floquet}.
+Parameters are chosen similarly as before, with a dissipation of $\gamma=0.1$ for inter band ($k=k'$) and $0.01$ for intra band transitions.
+A Fourier analysis shows that the current responds in odd multiples of the driving frequency, ($\omega, 3 \omega, \dots$).
+It is very likely that the kinks/distortions around the extremal points that are indicated by arrows in the steady state current plot (Fig.~\ref{dimer:current}) at and beyond a critical value of the field strength are due to quantum interference-related effects due to quasi-energy levels in the vicinity of a given crossing (as suggested in Ref.~\cite{russo}).